msu-cmse-courses/cmse495-FS25/Weekly-3x3.md

 > * \<\<Third goal>>
 >
 > \<\< Additional Details if needed>>

 ---
+A typical team 3x3 reflection would have the following format:

 > ## SUBJECT: CMSE495: \<\<TEAM NAME>> for \<\<DATE>>
 >
 > Hello CMSE495 Instructors,